-The second that will help us know if God is in our heart is our acts.
+The second that will help us know if God is in our hearts is our acts.
 I believe that our actions should match our hearts.
 What do our hearts desire?
 Are these pure, modest, and humble?

-It was Christmas, a colleague and I were sharing some Christmas plans.
+It was Christmas, and a colleague and I was sharing some Christmas plans.
 He told me that they (with his family) would do charity work.
 I was amazed and moved!
 It’s a glorious act to do charity during Christmas because that’s one of the essences of Christmas.
-After the holidays, I then asked him about the charity work, how it was.
+After the holidays, I then asked him about the charity work, and how it was.
 He told me that they just visited an extended family who has a sick son and gave him a wheelchair.
 I was stunned and surprised!

 We don’t have the right to question how he understands or thinks about charity works.
 My point here is when we execute our plans, they must be pure in motives; they should be modest instead of provocative, and with humility in our hearts.

-When I was in my late teen life and hit my early 20’s, I usually wore clothes and even shared provocative images on social media.
+When I was in my late teen life and hit my early 20s, I usually wore clothes and even shared provocative images on social media.
 I love when people find me daring, fierce and like my photos.
 The dopamine in my body rises.
-So, clothes that will make me feel beautiful, sexy, and gain many likes on social media makes me happy.
+So, clothes that will make me feel beautiful, sexy, and gain many likes on social media make me happy.
 I learned and realized that this is absolutely fake.
 It’s not the happiness we want as believers.